UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 * Click on a volunteer button on the project details page
 * Idea Creator gets notified of new volunteer and sends out email for more info on volunteering
+* Number of volunteers metric gets incremented by one for the project

 ```